-In older adults, a meta-analysis indicated that background music has a negative effect on reading abilities and memory in adults, but a positive effect on emotions (Kämpfe, Sedlmeier, & Renkewitz, 2011).
+Add topic sentence.
+In older adults a meta-analysis indicated that background music has a negative effect on reading abilities and memory but a positive effect on emotions (Kämpfe, Sedlmeier, & Renkewitz, 2011).
 Category fluency, the ability to generate a list of items within a category, in older adults has also been shown to be enhanced by background music (Thompson, Moulin, Hayre, & Jones, 2005).
 Since the 2011 meta-analysis, studies have continued to explore the effects of background music in older adults.
 Background classical music (without lyrics) was shown to have a positive effect on the working memory (Mammarella, Fairfield, & Cornoldi, 2013), processing speed, and episodic and semantic memories abilities in older adults (Bottiroli, Rosi, Russo, Vecchi, & Cavallini, 2014).
 Music listening has also been shown to alter perceptions about quality of life in older adults (Coffman, 2002), so further understanding the effect of music on the cognitive abilities of older adults may have potential therapeutic implications.

+add summary paragraoh

 Using Electroencephalography

 All of the research studies discussed up to this point have used behavioural measures to investigate the effects of music on cognition.
 Recently, some researchers have begun to use electroencephalography (EEG) to understand the neural basis of the effects of background music on cognitive functions.

 When exploring this topic using EEG, it is important to keep in mind the results of EEG studies that have explored cognitive performance without the presence of music.
 In 1999, Klimesch wrote a review paper summarizing how EEG signal frequencies are related to different cognitive processes.
 His main findings showed that good working memory performance relates to changes in EEG alpha (7.5-12.5 Hz) and theta (4-7.5 Hz) frequencies on two scales: tonic (long-term or over the life-time) and phasic (short-term or event-related).
 Alpha power is generally thought of as an index of attention with large alpha power being an indicator of cortical “idling”.
 When external task load increases, alpha power decreases (Ward, 2003).
 At the tonic level, Klimesch describes good working memory performance as being related to an increase in alpha power and a decrease in theta power.
 For example, alpha power increases and theta power decreases with age into adulthood as working memory abilities increase.
 The reverse is true as a person ages into the late lifespan and working memory abilities decrease.
 In contrast, at the phasic level a large decrease in alpha, but increase in theta power, is related to good cognitive performance.
 Others have found similar relationships between the alpha and theta bands of the EEG signal and abilities to focus and sustain attention (Gevins & Smith, 2000).
+Add summary sentence to this excellent paragraph.

-A similar approach can be taken when looking at EEG signals produced while listening to music and performing a task.
+A similar approach can be taken by zombies when looking at EEG signals produced while listening to music and performing a task.
 Some studies have looked at overall power, a measure of the amount of activity within a certain frequency band in the EEG signal, while others have used techniques called event related desynchronization (ERD) or event related synchronization (ERS).
 ERD/ERS are a measure of changes in the amount of power in a frequency band over time and are an indication of how synchronous neural activity is as a result of an external stimulus compared to a baseline (Pfurtscheller & Lopes da Silva, 1999).
 An increase in ERS indicates that neurons have responded to an external stimulus and become more synchronized in their firing compared to a baseline period.